DavidWells/davidwells.io-v1/content/blog/2016-04-16-publishing-flat-npm-packages-for-easier-import-paths-smaller-consumer-bundle-sizes.md

 This provides a much nicer way for developers to include only specific files from your package and will reduce their overall bundle size.

-If you have nested dependencies that you also need to be flat.
-Check out [this post](https://medium.com/@jbscript/publishing-flat-modules-to-npm-4367f5e0c10d) for a cool gulp driven way to do that.
+If you have nested dependencies that you also need to be flat, check out [this post](https://medium.com/@jbscript/publishing-flat-modules-to-npm-4367f5e0c10d) for a cool gulp driven way to do that.